 The town relies on you for its development.
 You have multiple choices of how you can help the town grow, from growing the community with bundles to allowing a giant company to start buying out parts of the town.

 Stardew Valley comes from the same starting point as the classic Harvest Moon games.
 However, it adds a lot to the genre with unique characters and a charming world.
-It ends up being one of the most special Nintendo Switch simulator games.
-That’s along with being one of the best farming games on Switch.

 2. Goat Simulator